george-hawkins/mini-quad-2023/tx-setup.md

 save
 ```

-TODO: see how long it takes to acquite a fix after you've been away for more than the 7 days that were stored.
+GPS failsafe in Betaflight needs a default of 8 satellites.

+Note: after going away for more than a week, it took the GPS less than a minute to acquire 9 satellites and less that 2 minutes to acquire 14 (in the same less than ideal window-sill location as before).

+And it took less than 10 seconds to reacquire about 14 satellites when plugged out and in (with a reasonable delay before plugging back in).

 ELRS checklist
 --------------